dotelpenguin/openHAB_ItemCreator/README.md

 # openHAB_ItemCreator

+Forked ItemCreator, Original from Stefan300381
+OH 4.x Patch by Bloodboy1986

 A simple webpage that helps to create an \*.items file for openHAB 2.5.10 and 3.0 (using API Token, see below)

 ## How to use: